Evefg4/sandbox/README.md

 unzip opencv_contrib-3.3.0.zip
 ```

-After unzipping, you will have two OpenCV directories.
+After unzipping the archives, you will have two OpenCV directories.

 Navigate to the folder **opencv-3.3.0**

 ### Compile
-Here, you will build the OpenCV libraries.
+In the compile step you'll build the OpenCV libraries.

 cd into the **opencv-3.3.0** folder download: